An Exploration of Baroque Art, Architecture & Sculpture

 Painting.

-Spanish power and wealth were at the heights in the sixteenth century, so sometimes, it is called the golden age of Spanish art.
-There were substantial achievements in all the visual arts, but artworks dominated every field, chiefly because of the reason that, Spanish painters were familiar with the developments in contemporary European art.
-Further, the influence of Venetian art also played a crucial role in the origin and development of seventeenth-century Spanish baroque art.
+Spanish power and wealth were at the heights in the sixteenth century, so sometimes, it is called the Golden Age of Spanish art.
+There were substantial achievements in all the visual arts, but artworks dominated every field, chiefly because of the reason that Spanish painters were familiar with the developments in contemporary European art.
+Further, the influence of Venetian art also played a crucial role in the origin and development of seventeenth-century Spanish Baroque art.

 Who Was Francisco Ribalta?